OffchainLabs/nitro/docs/tx-lifecycle.md

 Remember in phase 3 when said that once the L1 has committed to inputs, we can guarantee the L2 output?
 We meant it!
 Even during a dispute, Arbitrum nodes continue to execute and active validators continue to make assertions on the valid leaf in the state-tree; nothing that can happen in phase 4 has any effect on the L1-level finality we've already locked in at phase 3.

-### 5. RBlock is confirmed on L1
+### 5. Assertion is confirmed on L1

-Once any and all disputes have been resolved and sufficient time has passed, our RBlock can be confirmed on L1 (any Ethereum account on L1 can confirm it).
+Once any and all disputes have been resolved and sufficient time has passed, our assertion can be confirmed on L1 (any Ethereum account on L1 can confirm it).
 Upon confirmation, the Outbox root on L1 gets updated.

 #### ~ ~ ~ FINALITY CHECK: L2 to L1 Messages Executable on L1 ~ ~ ~

 If our client's transaction didn't include any L2 to L1 messages (e.g., withdrawals), phase 5 has no material affect on their transaction.
 If it did include an L2 to L1 transaction, it is only after confirmation that the message can be executed in the Outbox.
-Note that even before phase 5, the client has L1 finality on the _result_ of their L2 to L1 message, they just can't execute it yet; i.e., they're have a guarantee that they'll eventually be able to, e.g., finalize their withdrawal, they just can't actually claim their funds on L1 until the RBlock is confirmed.
+Note that even before phase 5, the client has L1 finality on the _result_ of their L2 to L1 message, they just can't execute it yet; i.e., they're have a guarantee that they'll eventually be able to, e.g., finalize their withdrawal, they just can't actually claim their funds on L1 until the assertion is confirmed.